KeanuVentura/CookingUpInsights/README.md

 > “This is a system.
 It’s not just chaos.
 Every little thing matters”
 > — Carmy, *The Bear*

 I believe that the rating column in my data set is **Not Missing At Random** (NMAR) because the missingness of a rating may depend on the **user_id** column.
 This is because certain users who leave reviews on Food.com may have a habit of consistently choosing not to leave a rating after leaving a review.
-Users individual behavior may be linked to the missingness and is not captured by any of the other observed variables.
+Users' individual behavior may be linked to the missingness and is not captured by any of the other observed variables.
 Thus to explore this, I performed the following permutation test:

 **Null Hypothesis (H₀):** The missingness of ratings does not depend on the user_id
 **Alternative Hypothesis (H₁):** The missingness of ratings does depend on the user_id